WebKit/explainers/animation-frame-rate/README.md

 Starting with the iPad Pro in 2018 and now in 2021 with the iPhone 13 Pro and the 14” and 16” 2021 MacBooks Pro, Apple devices have supported multiple refresh rates under the moniker [ProMotion](https://developer.apple.com/documentation/quartzcore/optimizing_promotion_refresh_rates_for_iphone_13_pro_and_ipad_pro).
 Using this technology, displays may refresh their display at up to 120Hz, but can also adjust to various refresh rates along the way, instead of using the constant refresh rate of 60Hz.

-On Apple platforms, accelerated animations will already run at 120Hz thanks to Core Animation's built-in support for the ProMotion technology, whereas the rest of the Web page only updates at 60Hz.
+On Apple's 120Hz devices, accelerated already run at 120Hz thanks to Core Animation's built-in support for the ProMotion technology, whereas the rest of the Web page only updates at 60Hz.
 This "rest of the Web page" includes script-driven animations using `requestAnimationFrame()` as well as all non-accelerated Web Animations (including CSS Transitions and CSS Animations).

 WebKit chose to restrict web content updates to 60Hz for two reasons: first, anything faster would trigger a significant increase in power usage, and second, we found several examples of web pages that had incorrect behavior when `requestAnimationFrame()` callbacks were fired at a non-60Hz frequency.